 - you wish to take a master's in a subject that is different from your undergraduate degree

-- you wish to improve your study skills and use of academic English.
+- you wish to improve your study skills before starting your master's course

-The course runs twice each year starting in January and June.
-If you choose to start this course in June you will study through the summer so you can progress directly to a master's course starting in September.
+The course runs three times each year starting in January, May and September.
+If you choose to start this course in May you will study through the summer so you can progress directly to a master's course starting in September.
 Students starting this course in September can progress to a range of master's degrees starting in January.

 Teaching learning and assessment